Distributed Representations of Lexical Sets and Prototypes in Causal Alternation Verbs: Data and Method

 \section{Data and Method}

-The data are sourced from a sample of ItWac, a wide Italian corpus gathered through web crawling \cite{baroni2009}.
-This sample was further enriched with morpho-syntactic information through the \textsc{mate}-tools parser \cite{bohnet2010}\footnote{LAS scores for the relevant dependency relations: 0.751 with dobj (direct object), 0.719 with nsubj (subject), 0.691 with nsubjpass (subject of a passive verb).} and filtered by sentence length ($ < 100$).
-Eventually, sentences in the sample amounted to 2,029,454 items.
-A target group of 20 causative-inchoative verbs was taken from \newcite{haspelmath1993}.
-These are listed here from the least spontaneous to the most:
+We sourced the lexical sets from a sample of ItWac, a wide corpus gathered by crawling texts from the Italian domain in the web using medium frequency vocabulary as seeds \cite{baroni2009}.
+This sample was further enriched with morpho-syntactic information through the graph-based \textsc{mate}-tools parser \cite{bohnet2010}.
+We trained and evaluated this parser on the Italian treebank inside the collection of Universal Dependencies v1.3 \cite{nivre2016universal}.
+The evaluation on gold standard data suggests how many errors we expect to affect the predictions on the new data, i.e.\ the ItWac corpus: these errors are then propagated to the following steps for the extraction of lexical sets.
+According to the LAS metric, the relevant dependency relations scored 0.751 for \textit{dobj} (direct object), 0.719 for \textit{nsubj} (subject), and 0.691 for \textit{nsubjpass} (subject of a passive verb).
+A target group of 20 causative-inchoative verbs was taken from \namecite{haspelmath2014coding}: they are listed in Table \ref{tab:verblist}, together with the count of the extracted lexical sets for the relevant semantic macro-roles (see below).